bureus/MMM-Nightscout/README.md

                 chartWidth: 350,  //Optional: set chart width in px.
 Default is 350px.
                 chartHours: 4, //Optional: number of hours that chart tracks.
 Default is 4.
                 renderChart: true,  //Optional: set to false if you dont want to get a chart.
 Default is true.
+                token: false, //Optional: use a token to authenticate against the Nightscout server.
                 extendedHeader: false //Option: set to false if you want to hide server title and last glucose value.
         }
     },